cheme/web3/sidechaintimestamp.md

 ```

-Next more interesting use will be by using an striple ID instead of this hashing (at least there is a secret and therefore a ownership notion).
+Next more interesting use will be by using an Striple ID instead of this hashing (at least there is a secret and therefore a ownership notion).